3 Min Read

 But after 12 sessions of gains, the market ended up taking a breather.
-Bank of Nova Scotia (BNS.TO: Quote) was the single biggest weight on the index, down 1 percent at C$63.32.
+Bank of Nova Scotia BNS.TO was the single biggest weight on the index, down 1 percent at C$63.32.
 Royal Bank of Canada, the country's largest lender, slipped 0.3 percent to

 "We're getting a little overbought.
 I wouldn't be surprised if the market paused here a little bit," said Rick Hutcheon, chief investment officer at RKH Financial, adding that the overall outlook still looks positive.